 by Nebula Haze

-Who doesn’t want a bunch of free plants when it’s this easy?
+Who doesn’t want a bunch of free cannabis plants when it’s this easy?

-Put a rooted clone in soil, coco, or hydro, and you’ve got a new free plant!
+Put a rooted clone in soil, coco, or hydro, and you’ve got a new free cannabis plant!

-This tutorial will teach you how to make rooted clones like this in a cup of water (it’s easy!)
+This tutorial will teach you how to make rooted clones like this, in a cup of water.

-How to Clone Cannabis with the Cup Method
+How to Clone Marijuana with the Cup Method

 This section will take you through the process of cloning step by step.
 First, you will need a few supplies…